Reports Indicate that Paramedics Let Woman Die Assuming She Could not Afford an Ambulance

 The paramedics are accused of “gross neglect of duty” for failing to provide necessary care to the 30-year-old mother.

 When they arrived on the scene, they found the woman passed out and drooling.
 They removed the woman from the home but failed to conduct a simple examination.
 They did not take her vitals, check her blood pressure, or assess her condition.
 The woman’s mother indicated that they did not bother to administer treatment because they assumed she did not have the money to afford an ambulance ride.
 They refused to transport her to the hospital, so the mother was forced to take her.
-She was then flown to Tampa General Hospital where she later died.
+She was then flown to St. Petersburg General Hospital where she later died.

 Paramedics Allegedly Falsify Records